Remove a node from a cluster or node pool

 -

-Fix node exceptions: Remove the node from the cluster and re-add it to trigger reinitialization.
-Back up system disk data before performing this operation, as it resets the node by replacing the system disk.
+Fix node exceptions: Remove and re-add the node to trigger reinitialization.
+Back up system disk data first, as this resets the node by replacing the system disk.

 -

 Manage free nodes: Clusters created before the node pool feature was released may contain free nodes.
-Remove free nodes from the cluster or move them into a node pool for centralized management.
+Remove them or move them into a node pool for centralized management.

 -